matthias-wright/flaxmodels/README.md

 ### Documentation
 The documentation for the models is on the individual model pages.

+### Checkpoints
+The checkpoints are taken from the repositories that are referenced on the model pages.
+The processing steps and the format of the checkpoints are documented [here](flaxmodels/docs/Documentation.md#1-checkpoints).

 ### Testing
 To run the tests, pytest needs to be installed.
 ```sh